aimfeld/CellMorphs/docs/index.md

     <tr>
         <td height="208"><img src="assets/img/gallery/persian_carpet.gif" />Following
             similar dynamics like the belt, a persian carpet is rolled out.
-Changing the size of the cellmorph results in different patterns. </td>
+Changing the size of the CellMorph results in different patterns. </td>
     </tr>
 </table>
 <p>&nbsp;</p>